View our frequently asked questions from trainees

-Our online application is available from December each year; the closing dates are 31 January for the Summer Placement Scheme and 30 June for Training Contracts in each year.
+Our online application is available from October each year; the closing date is 31 January for the Vacation Scheme and Training Contracts in each year.

-Do I need to complete a Summer Placement Scheme to be considered for a training contract?
+Do I need to complete a placement scheme to be considered for a training contract?

 How many trainee solicitors do you recruit each year?

-The number we recruit each year varies.
-For 2016 we have recruited 19 trainees in London, 4 in Guildford, and 2 in Cheltenham.
+The number we recruit each year varies but we rough look for 15 trainees in London, 6 in Guildford, and 5 in Cheltenham.

-Do you insist I take the Graduate Diploma in Law (GDL)/Legal Practice Course (LPC) at a particular institution?
+Do you insist I take the Post Graduate Diploma in Law (PGDip) / SQE preparation courses at a particular institution?

 Will you pay my law school fees?

 Yes.
 We provide sponsorship for PGDL and SQE LLM courses with our chosen provider, the University of Law, alongside covering the cost of the SQE exams with Kaplan.